Yelp/doloop/docs/tutorial.rst

 You'll also want to install the package
 `python-MySQL <http://mysql-python.sourceforge.net/>`_.

-Next, you'll want to create at least one table:
+Next, you'll want to create at least one doloop table:

 .. code-block:: sh

     create-doloop-table user_loop | mysql -D test # or a db of your choice

+This table is used to keep track of what IDs we care about, and how recently they've been updated.
 You'll want one table per kind of update on kind of thing.

 For example, if you want to separately update users' profile pages and their friend recommendations, you'd want two tables, named something like ``user_profile_loop`` and ``user_friend_loop``.

 By default, :py:mod:`doloop` assumes IDs are ``INTs``, but you can use any column type that can be a primary key.
 For example, if your IDs are 64-character ASCII strings:

 .. code-block:: sh